 Compliance: Business continuity from data losses is a crucial pillar of modern compliance standards.

 Easy on- and off-boarding: Clever businesses and organizations use SaaS backup and restore to ensure critical data does not come and go with employees.

 Data quality checks: Regular data backups help businesses identify problems with their data and find opportunities to fix them.

 Restore data faster than a SaaS vendor: Businesses that get their vendors to assist with data recovery have to wait, sometimes for up to 90 days, to recover it.

 Granular restoration: Don’t suffer the disruption and downtime of restoring whole data sets to earlier states when you can identify and restore only the problematic data.

-Better than dumpster diving: Sorting through deleted items is a tedious and often fruitless endeavor since most vendors get rid of deleted items after a period time, for example, 30 days.
+Better than dumpster diving: Sorting through deleted items is a tedious and often fruitless endeavour since most vendors get rid of deleted items after a period of time, for example 30 days.

 There are several SaaS backup options available in the market to choose from, making it challenging to decide.
 Below are six crucial points to consider when selecting a suitable SaaS backup solution for your specific needs.

 As a rule, always select SaaS backup solutions whose features and options are compatible with the SaaS platforms and apps you are using or intend to protect.
 For example, backup software intended to integrate with email systems should include data archiving features for email.

 Whenever you consider hiring a SaaS backup solution to protect your critical business data, always pay attention to the essential features intrinsic to a reliable and comprehensive backup software.
 These include: